Federal Lobby Disclosure Act 2007

-- Coordinate and report all contacts on behalf of the university or on their own behalf as employees of the university with members of Congress or their staffs or employees or high-ranking employees of federal agencies with the UM System Office of Government Relations to ensure compliance with this law.
+- Coordinate and report all contacts on behalf of the university or on their own behalf as employees of the university with members of Congress or their staffs or employees or high-ranking employees of federal agencies with the UM System Office of University Relations to ensure compliance with this law.

 - While in Washington, D.C., on association or organization business, faculty and staff do not mix University of Missouri specific business with the association message in order to keep expenditures and reporting clean.

 - If university business is conducted while on association business, faculty and staff must report all monies expended on behalf of such contacts (including travel and trip expenses).
-For example, if while attending a five-day conference, contact is made on behalf of the University during only one day, expenditures to be reported must include roundtrip airfare, one night’s hotel, and one day’s meals.
+For example, if while attending a five-day conference, contact is made on behalf of the university during only one day, expenditures to be reported must include roundtrip airfare, one night’s hotel, and one day’s meals.

 - No gifts should be provided to members of Congress, their staffs or employees of federal agencies.

 - No non-state sources of monies (such as foundations, grants, gifts, etc.) should be used in contacts with members of Congress, their staffs or with federal agencies.

 The Office of University Relations encourages faculty and staff to contact Janet Sapp with questions relating to this law at (573) 882-2726.